lsof-org/lsof-linux/README.md

 [![Build Status](https://travis-ci.org/lsof-org/lsof-linux.svg?branch=devel)](https://travis-ci.org/lsof-org/lsof-linux)

 # lsof-linux
-UNOFFICIAL repository of linux part of lsof.
+The official but temporary repository of linux part of lsof.

 See "4.90" in ftp://lsof.itap.purdue.edu/pub/tools/unix/lsof/ChangeLog
 about the reason why an unofficial repository is needed.